KobiSaada/ManageBR/README.md

 # ManageBR
-Final Project in Software Engineering Course
+# Final Project in Software Engineering Course

 ![1](https://user-images.githubusercontent.com/73976733/148701347-bdf26207-b23a-4231-bbb5-303cd2492622.gif)
+<span style="color: green"> Some green text </span>

-<span style="color: green "> The best application for managing your business and your employees </span>
+# <span style="color: green"> The best application for managing your business and your employees </span>

 # About the project :
 Our application deals with employee management and our working hours in an employee-employer configuration